 “Sin crouches beside you,” God warns Cain.
 It is beside us because it is of us, whether viewed as the ‘fallen’ nature, tainted nature, or fleshly nature, or simply mistakes in judgment.

 Once the desire is conceived, birth to sin is given (1.15), and when fully grown (excess) “gives birth to death.”
-‘Crash and burn’ describes this passage.
+The term ‘Crash and burn’ describes the meaning of this passage.

 So it is that by continued faith, including faithful actions, that desire (sin) becomes removed, and perseverance remains.
 “Don’t delude yourselves, my dear brother,” James concludes.